canonical/ubuntu-frame/docs/how-to/use-snap-graphics.md

 # How to use graphics in snaps

-This document describes how to use the Snap interfaces supplying graphics drivers, what are the requirements to create a content provider snap as well as discusses the design of the interface.
+This document describes how to use the Snap interfaces supplying graphics drivers, what the requirements are to create a content provider snap, and the design of the interface.

 ## The basics